azat-co/practicalnode/chapter16/chapter16.md

 1. Create deployment
 1. Give permissions for API Gateway resource and method to invoke Lambda

 The process is not straightforward.
-Thus, you can use a shell script which will perform all the steps (recommended) or web console.
+In fact it's prone to mistake and errors.
+I spend many hours tweaking and mastering all the steps above to automate, that is to create a magical shell script.
+Thus, you can use a shell script which will perform all the steps (recommended) or... the web console because web console will simplify and automate things for you too.

 The shell script is in the `create-api.sh` file.
 It has inline comments to help you understand what is happening.
 Feel free to inspect `create-api.sh`.
 For brevity and to avoid clutter, the file is not copied into this document.